-Our Asheville, NC, dog attack lawyer can help you navigate this challenging and stressful situation by seeking to ensure that you receive proper compensation.
+Our Asheville dog bite injury lawyer can help you navigate this challenging and stressful situation by seeking to ensure that you receive proper compensation.

 In and around Asheville, dog bites are a common occurrence.
 This is because of the high percentage of dog ownership in Western North Carolina and because of our dog-friendly local culture.
 If you suffered a bite from a dog in Buncombe County, you may be able to recover compensation for a number of losses, including:

 - Prior medical bills